Evaluating and Maintaining Septic Systems Costs Money...We Can Help!

 or email rebate application materials to:

-Once your completed application and receipt has been received by Whatcom County Public Works, you will typically receive a rebate check in the mail within 4-6 weeks.
+Once your completed application and receipt have been received by Whatcom County Public Works, you will typically receive a rebate check in the mail within 4-6 weeks.

 Frequently Asked Questions.
 If we’ve missed one of your questions, try our FAQs below, give us a call at (360) 778-6267, or e-mail PICProgram@co.whatcom.wa.us.